abdulghani/blissful-ignorance/notes.md

 or rather that this is internal symbolic cascade that needs to be contained or absorbed

 time feels eternal from our view, waiting for cosmic cascade or infinite diffusion

+it's not that clock doesn't turn it's that particles are condensed in a higher density locus-gravity